AndrewJBateman/pean-stack-api-display/README.md

 ## :floppy_disk: Setup - Frontend

 * From `/client` install dependencies using `npm i`
-* Run `npm outdated` to see if any npm dependencies are outdated.
-* Add your API keys for the Nasa, Google Maps and News apps to `environment.ts` & `environment.prod.ts` files
+* Add your API keys for the Nasa, Google Maps and News apps to `environment.ts` & `environment.prod.ts` files or individual modules as I have done for deployment reasons
 * Run `ng serve` for a non-SSR dev server.
 Frontend will open at `http://localhost:4200/` - refreshes on code changes
 * Run `npm run dev:ssr` for an SSR dev server.
 Frontend will open at `http://localhost:4200/` - refreshes on code changes
 * Run `npm run lint` to lint test entire client-side codebase using TSLint.